 - Want to know more?
 Check out this article on Google My Business insights.

 Google Business Profile photo guidelines

 We heavily recommend putting photos on your Google Business Profile.
-Remember, a picture is worth a thousand words, and a great high-definition photo showing off business services, including interior and exterior shots, can motivate customers to come to your business.
+Remember, a picture is worth a thousand words, and a great high-definition photo showing off company services, including interior and exterior shots, can motivate customers to come to your company.

 Having photos pays off.
-According to Google, businesses with photos get 42% more requests for driving directions and 35% more clicks to their website than businesses with no photos.
+According to Google, companies with photos get 42% more requests for driving directions and 35% more clicks to their website than companies with no photos.

 Here are Google’s requirements for a Google Business Profile photo.

-Quality: Google says that photos on your profile “should represent reality”.
-That means no using filters or altering images in order to present an image different than what your business actually is.
+Quality: Google says that photos on your profile “should represent reality.”
+That means no using filters or altering images in order to present an image different than what your company actually is.

-What kinds of photos can you add to your Google My Business profile?
+What kinds of photos can you add to your Google Business Profile?